LLCs Co-Owned by Spouses (Guide to a Husband & Wife LLC)

 There are federal tax purposes for married couples to operate as a qualified joint venture LLC.
-This is a designation that allows the two spouses to file a single tax return but still maintain their separate legal identities.
+This is a designation that allows the two spouses to file a joint tax return but still maintain their separate legal identities.

 Community property states will recognize the LLC as community property as well, meaning income and expenses from the business will be divided equally between husband and wife on their individual state tax returns.

 Advantages of Husband and Wife Qualified Joint Venture LLC